Insurance & Billing

 We are committed to ensuring you have an exceptional experience and know what to expect every step of the way.

 This includes paying for services.
 Our dedicated team of insurance and billing specialists are here to take the hassle out of the billing process.

-Please note, specific benefits and coverage levels may vary by insurance plan.
+Please note, benefits and coverage levels may vary by individual insurance plan.

-We highly recommend you contact your insurance carrier to confirm eligibility and ensure that your benefits are sufficient to adequately cover treatment.
+We recommend you contact your insurance carrier prior to your appointment to confirm that your specific plan will cover treatment at Twin Cities Pain Clinic.

-Any additional questions about coverage should also be directed to your insurance carrier.
+Any additional questions about eligibility and benefits should be directed to your insurance carrier.

 Some insurance plans will require a referral from your primary care provider before you can be seen at Twin Cities Pain Clinic.
 If this is the case, we will notify you before scheduling your appointment and provide directions on how to proceed.